Consider These Important Issues Before Listing Your Home on Airbnb

 You’ll want to study up on how your municipality treats short-term rentals before opting to list your house on Airbnb or a similar platform.
+Learn about any rental restrictions your county or city may place on renting out your house as a short-term vacation rental.
 Failing to do so could put you in violation of local laws and regulations or mean a hefty penalty or fee.

 2. Are there any HOA or deed restrictions against it?

-If you live in a neighborhood governed by an HOA (or POA or COA), then you’ll want to check with your board before making any moves.
+If you live in a neighborhood governed by a Homeowners Association (or POA or COA), then you’ll want to check with your board before making any moves.
 Many HOAs have restrictions on rentals, as well as how often homes can be rented out in the area.
 Violating HOA rules could, again, result in pricy penalties.

 You should also check your deed restrictions.
 These can also contain language about renting out or subletting your house, which would definitely come into play with an Airbnb rental.
 If you’re not sure your deed restrictions or HOA documents allow it, consider talking to a real estate attorney just to be safe.

 3. Have you talked to your mortgage company about it?